cagnulein/QZCompanionNordictrackTreadmill/README.md

 **About QZ Companion**:

--   This solution works on iFit-enabled/iFit-embedded treadmills.
-It transmits speed and inclination directly to Zwift.
-Also, auto-inclination and speed control works on some models of NordicTrack and ProForm treadmills.
+-   This solution works on iFit-enabled/iFit-embedded treadmills and bikes.
+It transmits speed (or resistance) and inclination directly to Zwift.
+Also, auto-inclination and auto-speed (or auto-resistance) control works on most models of NordicTrack and ProForm treadmills and bikes.

--   The QZ Companion app always runs in the background on your treadmill, using minimal memory and CPU.
+-   The QZ Companion app always runs in the background on your treadmill or bike, using minimal memory and CPU.

--   QZ Companion will auto-start when the treadmill is powered on.
-There is no need to enter the treadmills "privileged mode" after initial installation.
+-   QZ Companion will auto-start when the treadmill or bike is powered on.
+There is no need to enter the treadmill or bikes "privileged mode" after initial installation.

 -   QZ Companion is not affected by Android or iFit updates.
 It